astroumd/lmtoy/docs/SLfilenames.md

          O_SRDP.tar             - SRDP

-	 W/P/L/O1                   - LMT TAP shadow lightweight tree O1/index.html          ... only single obsnum's
+	 W/P/L/O1                   - LMT TAP shadow lightweight tree O1/...                 only single obsnum's
+	       O1/index.html          PI summary
-		   O1_TAP.tar           - ??? should we keep that here ???
+		   O1_TAP.tar           - probably no need to keep this

 ## Grouping:
      1. by radec        (e.g. M31, one per obsnum) - RSR
      2. by (rest)freq   (e.g. M83, one per obsnum)
      3. by restfreq     IRC+1021 has two lines (PI parameter, or ADMIT ?)
-     4. by band         when we have the 4 new roach boards
+     4. by band         when we have the new roach boards, B=0,1 will be needed this would result in filenames such as S_O_B.fits

 **note:**   forced combining by different sourcenames (M51_north, M51, M51_south)

+# RSR

 # Grant_Data_Product_Filenames.pdf